In Syria’s terrorized Alawite region, competing narratives, mutual suspicions

 President Sharaa, who has sought to present a moderate image to the West, despite his past links to Al Qaeda, described the brutal killings as “individual violations.”

-As the Assad regime fell, Mr. Sharaa struck inclusive tones toward minorities but also vowed to pursue those with “blood on their hands.”
+As the Assad regime fell, Mr. Sharaa struck inclusive tones toward ethnic and religious minorities but also vowed to pursue those with “blood on their hands.”
 Questions remain about his level of control over radical factions and his ability to ensure security for all Syrians.

 In some areas, his black-uniformed General Security units restored order and protected civilians, but not everywhere.